HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 HDFC International Debit Card Charges

 HDFC international debit card charges vary based on the type of debit card variant you have.
 The transaction type and service availed when swiping abroad also determine the charges on HDFC international debit cards.
-Here’s an overview of the most common charges applicable-
+HDFC Bank charges a nominal annual fee for card maintenance and the service offered.

-HDFC Bank charges a nominal annual fee for card maintenance and service offered.
 It varies based on the type of international debit card you hold and the type of account it is associated with.
 Usually, the annual fees under HDFC International Debit Card charges range between INR 100 and 850 + applicable taxes.
+Here’s an overview of the most common charges applicable-

 Type of HDFC International Debit CardAnnual Fees

-Platinum Debit CardRs.
-850 + applicable taxes
+Platinum Debit CardINR 850 + applicable taxes

-Imperia Platinum Debit CardFree for HNW (High-net Worth) customers
+Imperia Platinum Debit CardFree for HNW (High-net-Worth) customers

-Millennia Debit CardRs.
-500 + applicable taxes
+Millennia Debit CardINR 500 + applicable taxes

-MoneyBack Debit CardRs.
-300 + applicable taxes
+MoneyBack Debit CardINR 300 + applicable taxes

 HDFC Debit Card Forex Charges & Cross-Currency Mark-up Fees

-For every foreign currency transaction, HDFC International Debit Card charges include a markup fee of 3.5% of the transaction amount, along with applicable taxes.
-This fee compensates for the conversion of foreign currency into Indian Rupees.
+HDFC International Debit Card charges for foreign currency transactions include a 3.5% markup fee on the transaction amount, plus applicable taxes.
+This fee covers the conversion of foreign currency to Indian Rupees.
+The transaction amount is converted using the Visa/MasterCard wholesale exchange rate at the time of the transaction or merchant settlement.

 These charges are the same for most debit cards, including HDFC Millenia Debit Card international transaction charges.
 However, if you use an Infiniti Debit Card, a reduced cross-currency markup fee of 0.99% will apply instead of the standard 3.5%.

-ATM Withdrawal Fees
+HDFC Debit Card ATM Withdrawal Fees

 HDFC International Debit Card charges also include a withdrawal fee for cash withdrawals abroad.
 This is usually around INR 125 plus applicable taxes per transaction for cash withdrawals.
 Additionally, a balance enquiry fee of INR 25 + taxes is charged per enquiry.